brandur/sorg/content/markdown/now.md

 ## July 2026: Austin, post-Stainless, onto River

 It's been way too long since I updated this page.
-I knew it was a problem, so I set a monthly calendar reminder to update it, and ... it didn't work.
-Rough notes since last time:
+I knew it would be a problem, so I set a monthly calendar reminder to update it, and suprise, it didn't work -- I got the notification and I _still_ ignored it.
+Let's fix that today.
+Some rough notes since my last update:

 * Earlier this year, I moved to Austin.
 I would've done it years ago, except I thought I'd do poorly in the hot weather.
 It's almost August now, and the midday heat is uncomfortable, but I like it more than I thought I would.
 Hot days make for gorgeous summer evenings.